Reports & Audits

 Deletion is permanent

 Deleted reports cannot be recovered.
-Before deleting, ensure you have exported a PDF copy if the record may be needed for future audits.
+Export a PDF copy before deleting any record that may be needed for future audits.

 Bulk Delete

-Select multiple reports using the checkboxes on the left of each row, then click Delete in the bulk toolbar to remove them all at once.
-Useful for cleaning up old automated scan snapshots.
+Select multiple reports using the row checkboxes, then click Delete in the bulk toolbar to remove them all at once.

 PDF Export